How to Create a Budget in 7 Simple Steps

 Keep in mind you are just creating a baseline based on the past 90 days of expenses.
 This is not a perfect science (yet), but for now it gives you a great starting point.

-Step 3: Add it to your budget
+Step 3: Transfer your spending into a budget template.

 Now that you know where the money has been going, it’s time to transfer that into your own budget.

-Start with your take-home pay
+Start with your take-home pay.

 The very first number you are going to enter into your budget is your take-home pay.
 This is NOT how much you earn each month, but rather how much actually hits your checking account each month after taxes, benefits and retirement contributions are taken out.